rdevries-thoughtworks/leap_se/pages/docs/platform/troubleshooting/tests.md

 Nagios will send out mails to the `contacts` address provided in `provider.json`.

-## Nagios Frontents
+## Nagios Frontends

 There are other ways to check and get notified by Nagios besides regularly checking the Nagios webinterface or reading email notifications.
 Check out the [Frontends (GUIs and CLIs)](http://exchange.nagios.org/directory/Addons/Frontends-%28GUIs-and-CLIs%29) on the Nagios project website.
 A recommended status tray application is [Nagstamon](https://nagstamon.ifw-dresden.de/), which is available for Linux, MacOS X and Windows.
-It can not only notify you of hosts/services failures, you can also acknoledge or recheck these with it.
+It can not only notify you of hosts/services failures, you can also acknowledge or recheck them.

 ### Log Monitoring